The Health Benefits of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil and Rose Tea

-They are also fed to horses to improve their coat condition and aid in growth of new hoof.
+They are also fed to horses to improve their coat condition and aid in the growth of the new hoof.

 Benefits Of Rose Hip Seed Oil

-Rose hip seed oil moisturizes the skin and keeps it soft and helps erase lines and wrinkles thereby removing signs of aging skin.
+Rosehip seed oil moisturizes the skin and keeps it soft and helps erase lines and wrinkles thereby removing signs of ageing skin.

-Rose hip seed oil also prevents pigmentation like age spots, sun spots etc. Therefore it is used in sunscreens, skin lightening creams and anti aging creams.
+The rosehip seed oil also prevents pigmentation like age spots, sun spots etc. Therefore it is used in sunscreens, skin lightening creams and anti-ageing creams.

-The retinol content moisturizes, delays skin aging, promotes collagen formation and regenerates cells.
-Additionally, it has trans retinoic acid which makes skin smooth and reduces size of the pores.
+The retinol content moisturizes, delays skin ageing, promotes collagen formation and regenerates cells.
+Additionally, it has trans-retinoic acid which makes skin smooth and reduces the size of the pores.

 Preferably avoid using it on very oily skin or on active acne.

-The oil can reduce scars, wrinkles, delay aging of skin, improve skin tone and aid in regaining natural color of the skin.
+The oil can reduce scars, wrinkles, delay ageing of the skin, improve skin tone and aid in regaining the natural colour of the skin.

 It is also useful in treating other skin conditions like eczema, dermatitis, sunburn, brittle nails, scarring etc.

 Buy rosehip seed oil with added 0.5% vitamin E to prevent it from going rancid soon.
 The oil contains polyunsaturated fatty acids which make it very prone to oxidation and this limits its shelf life.